projectmesa/mesa/docs/best-practices.md

 ## Randomization

-If your model involves some random choice, you can use the built-in `random` property that Mesa `Model` and `Agent` objects have.
+If your model involves some random choice, you can use the built-in `random` property that many Mesa objects have, including `Model`, `Agent`, and `AgentSet`.
 This works exactly like the built-in `random` library.

 ```python